fzdnensnan/DDP_DL/README.md

 * **Zyf_RSP.m**, function of the benchmark algorithm $SG$.

 ## Dataset
-We construct the network data into `.xlsx`, with the mean and variance of travel cost responding to each edge.
+- We construct the network data into `.xlsx`, with the mean and variance of travel cost responding to each edge.
+- Please unzip the datasets in the folder **experiment** before you attempt to run the code

+## Dependency
+- **Graph**:
+1. Open the MATLAB 'Add-On Explorer'.
+You can do this by:
+   Selecting "Home" -> "Get Add-Ons" from the main menu bar **or** typing `addons.open()` in the command window
+2. In the 'Add-On Explorer', search for "graph" and find the "MATLAB Graph Package".
+3. Click the "Install" button to start downloading and installing the graph package.

 ## Notes
 - The default representation of networks is the adjacency matrix.